Charles-Antoine Coypel

 Charles-Antoine Coypel (/fr/; 11 July 1694 – 14 June 1752) was a French painter, art critic, and playwright.
 He became court painter to the French king and director of the Académie Royale.
-He inherited the title of Garde des tableaux et dessins du roi (Keeper of the paintings and drawings of the king), a function which combined the role of director and curator of the king's art collection.
+He inherited from his father Antoine the title of Garde des tableaux et dessins du roi (Keeper of the paintings and drawings of the king), a function which combined the role of director and curator of the king's art collection.
 He was mainly active in Paris.